List of Bob's Burgers characters: Bob Belcher

-As shown in the flashback during "Father of the Bob", the Burger of the Day special stems from an incident in which he customized a burger by adding chives and sour cream to it, calling it "Baby You Can Chive My Car".
+The Burger of the Day special stems from an incident in which he customized a burger by adding chives and sour cream to it, calling it a "Baby You Can Chive My Car Burger".
 He tried to serve it to one of Big Bob's regular customers who normally ordered a tuna melt, but Big Bob threw the burger away in front of the whole diner.
-Ten years later, still resentful over not being allowed to cook the way he wanted, Bob turned down Big Bob's offer of a partnership in the diner and opened his own restaurant.
+10 years later, still resentful over not being allowed to cook the way he wanted, Bob turned down Big Bob's offer of a partnership in the diner and opened his own restaurant.

-Bob prides himself on giving the customer a quality meal and goes the extra mile to ensure that by choosing fresh ingredients he gets from the local farmer's markets and co-ops.
-His biggest accomplishment is the 'Meatsiah', a concoction that consists of a steak tartare center with a medium-well cooked burger surrounding it and a burger Wellington surrounding the burger.
+Bob prides himself on giving the customer a quality meal and goes the extra mile to ensure it by choosing fresh ingredients he gets from the local farmers' markets and co-ops.
+His biggest accomplishment is the "Meatsiah", a concoction consisting of a steak tartare center with a medium-well cooked burger surrounding it and a beef Wellington surrounding the burger.
 Bob is allergic to shellfish, particularly lobster, as it causes his face to swell any time he eats it.
-This is a problem, as the seaside town where the Belchers live has an annual lobster festival (which Bob hates because it takes away from his business).
-Bob, along with Linda, enjoys drinking and many of the episode gags involve Bob or Linda getting drunk, usually from wine.
-Bob also has a tendency to take mind-altering substances such as crack cocaine in "Sheesh!
-Cab, Bob?", absinthe in "An Indecent Thanksgiving Proposal", pain relievers in "Housetrap", and his pain medication in "Burgerboss".
+This is a problem, as the seaside town where the Belchers live has an annual lobster festival he hates since it takes away from his business.
+Bob, along with Linda, enjoys drinking, and many of the episode gags involve Bob or Linda getting drunk, usually from wine.

 Bob is a tall, paunchy, and swarthy chef.
-He has male pattern baldness and a bushy mustache (which is what initially attracted his bride-to-be to him).
-He has olive skin, and feathered bangs swooping down on his forehead.
-He wears a pale-grey, short-sleeved t-shirt usually donned with a white apron with a breast pocket with a pen peeking out of it; dark-grey chefs pants; and black kitchen clogs with white socks shown on the top near where his pants end.
+He has male pattern baldness and a bushy mustache, olive skin, and feathered bangs swooping down on his forehead.
+He wears a pale gray, short-sleeved t-shirt usually donned with a white apron with a breast pocket, dark gray chef's pants, and black kitchen clogs with white socks shown on the top near where his pants end.